Parenting

 During a tantrum, nothing you say registers.
 The brain's amygdala is in overdrive while the prefrontal cortex, responsible for rational thought, is offline.
 Saying "stop crying" or "be quiet" only escalates things.

 The effective approach is ensuring safety and waiting for the storm to pass, but this is not ignoring.
-Stay nearby, calmly repeating "I'm right here" and "I'll hold you when you're ready."
-After the crying stops, acknowledge the emotion: "That was really frustrating, wasn't it?" and offer a hug.
-This sequence teaches children that emotional explosions are survivable and that parents won't abandon them.
+Stay nearby, calmly repeating "I am right here" and "I will hold you when you are ready."
+After the crying stops, acknowledge the emotion: "That was really frustrating, was it not?" and offer a hug.
+This sequence teaches children that emotional explosions are survivable and that parents will not abandon them.
 Developmental psychology calls this being a "secure base," the foundation of emotional stability.

 Summary

-The tantrum phase doesn't last forever.
+The tantrum phase does not last forever.
 Acknowledge emotions, offer choices, and accept your own limits.
 These three approaches help both parent and child navigate this stage peacefully.
+The storm will pass, and beyond it awaits a new relationship with a child who can communicate in words.

 Related articles